nggit/tremolo-docs/resumable-downloads.md

 title: Resumable Downloads
 ---

-The key to getting static files to resume during download is to implement `Accept-Ranges`, `Content-Range` and related support.
+The key to getting static files resumable during download is to implement `Accept-Ranges`, `Content-Range` and related support.
 So the client/browser can request partial files with `Range`, e.g. `Range: bytes=500-999`.

 This is also what makes video files *seekable* by standard players in browsers.

-Tremolo has a helper, `response.sendfile()` for this purpose.
+Tremolo has a helper, which is `response.sendfile()` for this purpose.

-Which also supports **multipart ranges**.
+It also supports **multipart ranges**.

 Usage: